 A productive Power Five signal-caller, where did Purdue QB Aidan O’Connell rank in the 2023 NFL Draft QB class, and what does he bring to the Las Vegas Raiders as a rookie?
-Here’s a look at O’Connell’s 2023 NFL Draft scouting report and how he projects at the NFL level.
+Here’s a look at O’Connell’s 2023 NFL Draft scouting report and how we project him out into the NFL.

 - Position: Quarterback

 O’Connell was drafted 135th overall in the 2023 NFL Draft by the Las Vegas Raiders.
 He has appeared in two games and has completed 34 of 52 passes for 313 yards and one touchdown.

 O’Connell’s first start saw him get sacked seven times by the Los Angeles Chargers in a 24-17 loss.
 O’Connell did not appear again until he relieved Brian Hoyer late in the Raiders Week 7 loss to the Chicago Bears.

 With Jimmy Garoppolo returning from injury in Week 9, O’Connell appears to be relegated back to the bench.
 However, it does appear that O’Connell will be the designated backup if Garoppolo does get hurt again.

 O’Connell’s story is one of resilience and perseverance, as there was a time when no one expected him to see the field at all, let alone become an All-Big Ten starter at the most important position in football.

 O’Connell joined Purdue as a walk-on in 2017 and didn’t play for two seasons.
 In 2019, he finally saw his first action, splitting time with Elijah Sindelar and Jack Plummer.
 He and Plummer traded the starting job in 2020 before O’Connell eventually emerged as the Boilermakers’ full-time starter in 2021.